ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

    otherwise the EXTRA-TEXT field is discarded.

 3. Servers that do not support this specification might use plain text in the EXTRA-TEXT field.
-To ensure compatibility with those, DNS clients SHOULD handle both plaintext and structured content.
+To ensure compatibility with those, DNS clients MUST handle both plaintext and structured content.
 The client attempts to parse the EXTRA-TEXT field as I-JSON.
 If parsing fails or the content is not valid I-JSON, the client MUST treat the data as invalid, MUST NOT process it according to this specification.
 The client MAY instead process the EXTRA-TEXT field as unstructured text as specified in {{!RFC8914}}.

 4. If the JSON object contains an "s" field and the sub-error code is not defined as applicable to the accompanying Extended DNS Error